 - No chemical additives or bleaching agents

-It’s often labeled as extra virgin, although unlike olive oil, there is no official classification between virgin and extra virgin in coconut oil standards.
+Itโs often labeled as extra virgin, although unlike olive oil, there is no official classification between virgin and extra virgin in coconut oil standards.

-What Is Regular (Refined) Coconut Oil?
+What Is RBD (Refined, Bleached, and Deodorized) Coconut Oil?

-Regular coconut oil, often referred to as refined coconut oil or RBD coconut oil (Refined, Bleached, and Deodorized), is made from copra—dried coconut meat.
+Regular coconut oil, often referred to as refined coconut oil or RBD coconut oil (Refined, Bleached, and Deodorized), is made from copraโdried coconut meat.
 It goes through several stages of industrial processing including:

 - Refining to remove impurities